clayne/FROST-Fast/README.md

 **Less Cigarette and Cigar Loot**

-Reduces the vast amounts of nicotine which can be looted in the world.
+Reduces the amount of nicotine which can be looted in the world.

 **LooksMenu**

 Improves the character creation interface.

-**Winter Main Menu Animated - For snowy and frosty players - Menu 2**

 **FROST Survival Simulator**